Every Day Dementia Charities and Support Groups in Surrey

 These centres, which are run by the council and located all across Surrey, provide aid for people living with dementia and those just wanting to improve their short-term memory.
 Information and support regarding dementia is available, plus carers are catered for too.

 A short break once in a while from your everyday caring duties is great; of course, for some people it’s not enough.
-If you’re struggling to look after someone with dementia, but don’t want to force them to move into a care home, there are other options.
+If you’re struggling to look after someone receiving dementia care in Surrey, but don’t want to force them to move into a care home, there are other options locally.